Ingredients

 Direct answers to what people search for after Googling this drink.

-What is a Slippery Nipple shot?
+What is in a Slippery Nipple shot?

-How do you layer a Slippery Nipple?
+How do you make a Slippery Nipple?

 What does a Slippery Nipple taste like?

-When do you drink a Slippery Nipple?
+What glass do you serve a Slippery Nipple in?

 More Like This